microsoft/semantic-kernel/samples/apps/chat-summary-webapp-react/README.md

 ## Running the sample

-1. Create a new copy of `.env.development` and save it as `.env` next to the original.
-   - The `.env` file will be ignored by git and will not be checked in by default.
-2. You will need an [Open AI Key](https://platform.openai.com/account/api-keys) or [Azure Open AI Service key](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart) for this sample.
+1. You will need an [Open AI Key](https://platform.openai.com/account/api-keys) or [Azure Open AI Service key](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart) for this sample.
-3. Ensure the KernelHttpServer sample is already running at `http://localhost:7071`.
+2. Ensure the KernelHttpServer sample is already running at `http://localhost:7071`.
 If not, follow the steps how to start it [here](../../dotnet/KernelHttpServer/README.md).
-4. **Run** the following command `yarn install` (if you have never run the sample before) and/or `yarn start` from the command line.
+3. **Run** the following command `yarn install` (if you have never run the sample before) and/or `yarn start` from the command line.
-5. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.
+4. A browser will automatically open, otherwise you can navigate to `http://localhost:3000` to use the sample.

 ## About the Simple Chat Summary Sample